stavis1/LipoCLEAN/README.md

 To use the tool with either method:
 1. Download the trained models from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
-2. Run `python -m lipoCLEAN --print options.toml` to get a default options file.
+2. Run `python -m lipoCLEAN --print options.txt` to get a default options file.
 3. Edit the options file for your experiment.
-4. Run `python -m lipoCLEAN --options options.toml`
+4. Run `python -m lipoCLEAN --options options.txt`

 ## The Docker version
 The docker container has trained models provided under /models/.
-To use these get the default options.toml from step 1 below:
+To use these get the default options.txt from step 1 below:
 1. Run `docker pull stavisvols/lipoclean`
-2. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --print /data/options.toml`
+2. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --print /data/options.txt`
 3. Edit the options file for your experiment.
-4. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --options /data/options.toml`
+4. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --options /data/options.txt`
 The working directory will be within the docker container's filesystem.

 ## Example analysis
 1. Install the tool using one of the above methods.
 2. Download `QE_Pro_model.zip` and `example_analysis.zip` from the releases page.
 3. Extract both archives.
 There should be no folders nested under `QE_Pro_model/` and `example_analysis/`.
-4. Run `lipoCLEAN.exe --options example_analysis/example_analysis_options.toml`
+4. Run `lipoCLEAN.exe --options example_analysis/example_analysis_options.txt`

 On some systems the warning `No module named 'brainpy._c.composition'` will be displayed.
 This is not an error and does not impact the running of the tool.